medic/cht-docs/content/en/apps/tutorials/sms-schedules.md

 ## Purpose of the Tutorial

-This tutorial will take you through how to set up SMS schedules for CHT applications.
+This tutorial takes you through how to set up SMS schedules for CHT applications.
+It uses a pregnancy registration workflow and follow-up reminders for a Community Health Worker as an example.
+The same methodology can be applied to other workflows and reminders as needed.

 You will be setting up pregnancy follow up reminders for a pregnancy registration workflow that allows Community Health Workers to register new pregnancies for the household members and get reminders to follow up on the pregnancy.